avirkki/RVaadin/lib/README.txt

-The bundled Eclipse .classpath points to this directory to find the required Rserve jar packages:
+The bundled Eclipse .classpath points to this directory to find the required REngine jar packages:

  <classpathentry kind="lib" path="lib/REngine.jar"/>
  <classpathentry kind="lib" path="lib/RserveEngine.jar"/>

+REngine is needed to communicate with Rserve-enabled R installations.
-Rserve is needed for the communication between Java and R. The library is developed by Simon Urbanek and the sources are licensed under GPL.
+The library is developed by Simon Urbanek (see https://github.com/s-u/REngine) and the sources are distributed under the LGPL license.
+For details of using LGPL in Java projects, see e.g. https://www.gnu.org/licenses/lgpl-java.html

 To download the files (under Linux), issue:
 ./getlibs.sh